Criando uma identidade de marca e como criar sua própria marca

 brand_identity_website

-Your website is important because it provides a central hub for key information about your brand: it forms the root of your brand identity.
-Here you have the opportunity to go into a little bit more detail than you would on social media, providing a thorough biography and work samples, plus links to all your affiliated platforms.
+Your website is the central hub for key information about your brand.
+Here you have the opportunity to include more detail than you would on social media; providing a thorough biography and work samples, plus links to all your affiliated platforms.

 The tone of your website should always be authentic.
 If you want to boost traffic and are considering bringing in external content creators (to write blog entries, for example), make sure they receive extensive training in not only the basics of your business’ value proposition and market positioning, but the tone and voice of your business’ brand.
 Your audience will always know when content doesn’t feel true to your brand identity.

-Your website is your site de portfólio on-line, so its layout and design are just as important as the displayed samples of your work.
-Think of your website’s homepage as your business card or resume—does it stand out?
+Your website is your portfólio on-line, and its layout and design are just as important as the displayed samples of your work.
+While building your website and choosing a theme, think of your website’s homepage as your business card or resume—does it stand out?
 Are your key achievements easy to find and review?
-Does it elegantly convey your style and personality?
+Does it convey your style and personality?

 Wearing multiple hats and unsure of how to brand yourself?
 If you’re a graphic designer/illustrator/front-end developer, for example, fear not: these skills are related enough to share the same website, since their market is likely the same.
 But make sure to group your work samples by profession; organizing your content appropriately ensures that the right audience can find exactly what they’re looking for.